NervanaSystems/caffe2neon/README.md

 The ILSVRC12 data set used by Caffe has the output categories remapped from the default ordering which is inconsistent with the category mapping used by the neon dataset utilities.
 This repo includes a helper script to reorder output classifier layers from the Caffe mapping to the neon mapping.
-This only applies to the ILSVRC12 data set, but a similar remapping could be done for other applications.
-The [i1k_label_mapping.py](https://github.com/NervanaSystems/decaffeinate/blob/master/i1k_label_mapping.py) script takes the *neon* model file and a list of output layers as input and reorders the weights of output linear and bias layers to match the neon category ordering.
-Currently this script only works on linear layers and the associated bias layer.
+This only applies to the ILSVRC12 data set, but a similar remapping could be done for other data sets if needed.
+The [i1k_label_mapping.py](https://github.com/NervanaSystems/decaffeinate/blob/master/i1k_label_mapping.py) script takes the *neon* model file and a list of output layers as input and reorders the weights of the specified layers to match the neon category ordering.
+If no layers are specified, then the script will attempt to identify the output linear and bias layers.

-When running the script for the first time, users will need to provide the path to the synsets.txt file in the Caffe distribution, usually this would be the directory _<caffe root>/data/ilsvrc12_, and the path to the ILSVCR2012 devkit tarfile.
-After the first run, the script will generate a pickle file (_neon_caffe_label_map.pkl_) with the categrory mapping between the two frameworks, and future runs can use the _--use_existing_ option which will load the mapping from this saved file.
+When running the script for the first time, users will need to provide the path to the _synsets.txt_ file in the Caffe distribution, usually this would be the directory _<caffe root>/data/ilsvrc12_, and the path to the ILSVCR2012 devkit tarfile.
+After the first run, the script will generate a pickle file named _neon_caffe_label_map.pkl_ which will store the categrory mapping between the two frameworks and future runs can obtain the mapping from this file instead of recreating it from scratch.
+Subsequent execution of this script can use the _--use_existing_ option to pull the mapping from this pickle file and will not require the ILSVRC files as options.

+The pickle file with the mapping can also be downloaded from the following link: [neon_caffe_label_map.p]( https://s3-us-west-1.amazonaws.com/nervana-modelzoo/neon_caffe_label_map.p).
+Place the file in the main repo directory.

 For example:
 ```
+#first run
 python i1k_label_mapping.py googlenet.prm  --caffe_synset ~/repos/caffe/data/ilsvrc12/ --neon_mb /mnt/data/I1K_raw/

 # on subsequent runs: